DiTEC-project/pyaerial/README.md

 ...
 ```

-### 5. Running Aerial for numerical values
+### 5. Running Aerial+ for numerical values

-Discretizing numerical values is required before running Aerial.
+Discretizing numerical values is required before running Aerial+.
 We provide 2 discretization methods as part of
 the [`discretization.py`](aerial/discretization.py) script; equal-frequency and equal-width discretization.
 However,
-Aerial can work with any other discretization method of your choice as well.
+Aerial+ can work with any other discretization method of your choice as well.

 ```
 from aerial import model, rule_extraction, rule_quality, discretization